How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Why specialization is crucial

 Not every clinic has the same experience in endoprosthetics.
-Studies show:
+Studies show that

-Specialized centers with high case numbers and standardized procedures achieve better results, fewer complications, and higher patient satisfaction.
+specialized centers with a high volume of cases and standardized procedures achieve better results, fewer complications, and higher patient satisfaction.

 The ENDOPROTHETICUM Rhein-Main – Excellence in Endoprosthetics

-The ENDOPROTHETICUM Rhein-Main under the direction of Prof. Dr. Karl Philipp Kutzner is considered one of the leading centers for hip and knee arthroplasty in the Rhine-Main region.
+The ENDOPROTHETICUM Rhein-Main, under the direction of Prof. Dr. Karl Philipp Kutzner, is considered one of the leading centers for hip and knee endoprosthetics in the Rhine-Main region.

-Here, the patient is at the center – from the first consultation to prehabilitation and rehabilitation.
+Here, the focus is on the individual – from the initial consultation and prehabilitation to rehabilitation.

 The interdisciplinary team places great emphasis on: